DPsalmist/dpsalmist/README.md

 - Python (Django & Flask)
 - Javascript (Node & Express js)
 - Databases such as MySql, SQLite, Postgres & Mongo DB.
-- 🌱 I’m currently learning Vue & React js to improve my frontend skills.
+- 🌱 My immediate learning plan is Vue js to improve my frontend skills.
-- In the future, I'll like to learn firebase and flutter for mobile apps.
+- In the future, I'll like to learn firebase and mobile app development.

  ## I’m open to collaboration on challenging projects and also open to remote jobs.